zanko-mezdrichki/The-game-of-the-Snake/README.md

 Some names have been changed, additionally the part about bonuses/maluses and the final podium is missing, which were added later.

+It was a group project carried out during the Programming course of the Bachelor's degree in Physics at UNIBO.

+I improved the code and implemented new features to make the gaming experience more enjoyable.

 # File structure
 ```plaintext
 The-game-of-the-Snake/